 STUDOR VENT Bathroom.......maint Just aged out and should be replaced before the coach smells $X2 15=$30

-INSULATION foil faced foam added to all outside wall cabinets and front cap/rear cap See last item on the list in excess of $500 in materials
+INSULATION foil faced foam added to some outside wall cabinets and front cap/rear cap See last item on the list in excess of $500 in materials

 3 SOLID WALNUT doors made for original TV and electronics cabinets/hinges & struts $350 These certainly look better and less dated than the black plastic originals